aliemteam/aliemcards/cards/acute-limb-ischemia/card.md

 ## Imaging

 -   **First line imaging** - Digital subtraction angiography (DSA)
--   Ultrasound, CT angiography, MR angiography – Wot well studied in ALI and loss of time-to-intervention
+-   Ultrasound, CT angiography, MR angiography – Not well studied in ALI and loss of time-to-intervention
 -   No imaging if unstable patient - Go straight to amputation

 ## ED treatment